 February 19, 2019, 6:30 PM - 8:00 PM EST

-Cost: $25If you’re earning even part of your living as an artist, you should consider whether forming a separate business entity is the right decision for you.
+Cost: $25If you’re earning even part of your living as an artist, designer, or maker, you should consider whether forming a separate business entity is the right decision for you.
 This workshop will review the questions you need to ask yourself at the beginning of this decision-making process.
 Then, we’ll move on to discussing the most common business structures for artists, from remaining a sole proprietor to limited liability companies, the standard corporation types, and the new benefit corporation option.
 This course is taught by Zak Shusterman, a lawyer who advises a range of entrepreneurs, creatives, and organizations in both the for-profit and non-profit sector at all stages of their development.